NO APPOINTMENT NEEDED. FIRST COME, FIRST SERVE!

 RAPID (30 MINS.)
 AND PCR (2-3 DAYS) TESTS AVAILABLE

 MON-FRI 08:00 AM - 04:00 PM

-Richmond Urgent Care is an urgent care facility that serves Greater Richmond area, including Richmond city, Henrico, Glen Allen, Midlothian, Chester and Goochland area.We are the only true Drive-through Covid-19 center with no appointment needed.
-We are open 8:30 am--4:00 pm for testing on first come first serve basis.
+Richmond Urgent Care is an urgent care facility that serves Greater Richmond area, including Richmond city, Henrico, Glen Allen, Midlothian, Chester and Goochland area.We are open Monday through Friday 8:00 am-4:00 pm for testing on first come first serve basis.

 We provide the following COVID 19 tests: